Wall-Brew-Co/common-beer-format/doc/specs/hops.md

 A non-empty string denoting ingredients with me bay used in place of those denoted in the record.

+- BeerXML Type: `Text`
 - Clojure Key Name: `:substitutes`
 - Clojure Type: String
 - Example: `"Citra or Sorachi"`

 ## Time

-A non-negative IEEE-754 floating point number representing the time in minutes the hop was added dependant on the :use field.
+A non-negative IEEE-754 floating point number representing the time in minutes the hop was added dependant on the `:use` field.

 - Boil: this is the boil time.
 - Mash: this is the mash time.